 Food from outside the Home: From time to time family or friends may choose to bring food in for a resident.
 It is important to know what is appropriate given any specific issues the resident may have related to food.
+Please check with the nurse to make sure the food is suitable.
+Food prepared outside of the residence must not be shared with any other residents.
 Health and Safety Regulations do not permit staff to serve food brought in by family and friends.